-When the temperature drops, do you feel gusts of frigid air blowing into your house?
-Upon close examination, do you notice that the cold air is coming from the windows and exterior doors?
-Did you answer yes to either of these questions?
-If so, then you’re going to want to figure out how you can resolve the issue – and fast, before colder winter weather arrives.
+Do you feel gusts of frigid air blowing into your house when the temperature drops?
+Upon close examination, do you notice the cold air coming from the windows and exterior doors?
+If you answered yes, it’s time to tackle this issue before the winter weather sets in.

 How to Keep Cold Air from Coming Through Doors and Windows